General

 Wallace collection catalogues; sculpture; marbles, terra-cottas and bronzes,

-carvings in ivory and wood, plaquettes, medals, coins and wax
+carvings in ivory and wood, plaquettes, medals, coins and wax reliefs.

 Wildfowl art; carvings from the Ward World Championship.